 If you have a dream, passion or a love for music and want to see how far you can take it, look into the BA (Hons) Applied Music course as it won’t disappoint.

 Apply to CAO by 5pm on 1st February 2018.
 Late applications can be made before 5.15pm on 1st May 2018 to CAO.
 Applicants may change their course choices after 1st May up to 5pm on 1st July.

 - Visit CAO website and click on Dundalk Institute of Technology

 - Type MUSIC in the Search box

 - Scroll down to DK860 and follow the instructions on screen.

 - Following application through CAO applicants will receive a letter from DkIT in mid-March inviting them to attend for audition/interview.
 You will receive an application form which should be filled out and returned to guarantee a time for your audition/interview.

-- Applicants will be notified of the results of the audition by early May.
+- Applicants that apply before the 1 February deadline will be notified of the results of the audition by early May.